casper-network/ceps/text/3009-transfer-with-authorization.md

 - three new mutating entry points (`transfer_with_authorization`, `receive_with_authorization`, `cancel_authorization`),
 - one read entry point (`authorization_state`),
-- the EIP-712 typed data definitions for the three structs above,
+- the EIP-712 typed data definitions for the three structs above and the domain separator,
 - events,
 - error codes,
 - storage structure for replay-protection nonces and the EIP-712 chain